openebs-archive/openebs-docs/docs/tsg_install.md

 To resolve this issue, do not install `open-iscsi / iscsi-initiator-utils` on the host nodes when using the Rancher Container Engine (RKE).

-## How can I select disks for creating storage pool using cStor?
+## How can I select disks for creating a storage pool using cStor?

 With the latest OpenEBS 7.0 release, the following disk types/paths are excluded by NDM which identifies the disks to create cStor pools on nodes.
 ```